 Installing the Command Line Compiler

 On Windows, the command line compiler is installed and made available automatically as part of the regular setup.
-To just install the command line compiler, you can simply disable the "Visual Studio" option when running setup.
+To just install the command line compiler, you can simply disable the "Water" and "Visual Studio" option when running setup.

 Note: Installing and using the external compiler on Mac or Linux requires Mono 4.0 or later to be installed system-wide and in the default location beforehand.